UltronTheAI/UltronTheAI/README.md

 ## 👋 About Me

-Hi, I'm **Swaraj Puppalwar**, a **Full‑Stack Web Developer** and the **Founder & CTO of Lioran Group**.
+Hi, I'm **Swaraj Puppalwar**, a **Full-Stack Web Developer** and the **Founder & CTO of Lioran Group**.
 I started my journey in tech at the age of **11**, driven by curiosity and a strong interest in how websites and applications work behind the scenes.
-Over the years, that curiosity turned into a deep passion for **web development**, system design, and building real‑world products.
+Over time, that curiosity evolved into a deep passion for **web development**, **system design**, and building **real-world products**.

-Rather than trying to do everything, I focus on being a **strong, reliable full‑stack developer**—someone who understands both frontend and backend deeply, writes clean and maintainable code, and designs systems that scale well.
-Today, I build production‑ready web and mobile applications while also leading technical vision and architecture at my own company.
+Rather than trying to do everything, I focus on being a **strong, reliable full-stack engineer**—someone who understands both frontend and backend deeply, writes clean and maintainable code, and designs systems that scale gracefully.
+Today, I build production-ready applications while also leading technical vision and architecture at my own company.

 ---

 ## 💼 Role & Focus

-* 👨‍💻 **Professional Full‑Stack Web Developer**
+* 👨‍💻 **Professional Full-Stack Web Developer**
-* 🧠 **CTO @ Lioran Group** – system design, architecture, and technical leadership
+* 🧠 **Founder & CTO @ Lioran Group** — system design, architecture & technical leadership
-* 🌐 Strong focus on **backend, scalable web platforms**, APIs, and cloud‑native systems
+* 🌐 Strong focus on **backend systems**, scalable platforms, APIs & cloud-native services
-* 🤝 Open to collaboration, open‑source contributions, and learning through real products
+* 🤝 Open to collaboration, open-source contributions & learning through shipping products

 ---